Cryptosporidiosis is an infection that causes diarrhea. It is sometimes called Crypto. It is caused by a parasite found in stool.

 Don't drink any water or eat any food that may be tainted.

 When traveling to countries where the water supply may be unsafe, do not drink unboiled tap water.
 Also do not eat any raw foods washed with tap water.
 Choose steaming hot drinks, such as coffee and tea, and pasteurized fruit drinks.
 Make sure bottled water is safe to drink.

-Many home water filters can remove Cryptosporidium.
+Many home and camping/hiking water filters can remove Cryptosporidium.
 Read the label for details.